National Rosary Rally 2020

 NATIONAL ROSARY RALLY SPEAKERS

-Fr Stephen Imbarrato, a pro-life activist, commonly referred to as the “Protest Priest,” has made regular appearances on EWTN Catholic TV and is one of the leaders of the Red Rose Rescue movement.
-Fr Stephen believes we can end preborn child killing peacefully, yet decisively.
+Fr Stephen Imbarrato, a pro-life activist, commonly referred to as the “Protest Priest,” has made regular appearances on EWTN Catholic TV and is one of the leaders of the Red Rose Rescuemovement.
+Fr Stephen believes we can end preborn child killing peacefully, yet decisively and sooner than we my think is possible.
 See some of the varied strategies below.
 Read Fr Stephen’s Pro-life Manifesto and his How God Called Me to Red Rose Rescues and the Personhood Proclamation Presidential Order; A Two Year Chronology!
-Enjoy his page and feel free to contact Father Stephen at email@example.com.
+Visit his website at protestchildkilling.com.

 Fr.
-Richard M. Heilman is a priest of the Diocese of Madison, Wisconsin, and the Wisconsin State Chaplain for the Knights of Columbus.
+Richard M. Heilman is a priest of the Diocese of Madison, Wisconsin, and the past Wisconsin State Chaplain for the Knights of Columbus.
 He is a regular guest host on Relevant Radio’s The Inner Life, and is the founder of the Knights of Divine Mercy, which is an apostolate for Catholic men’s faith formation..
 He is also he founder of the Ladies of Divine Mercy, which is an apostolate for Catholic women’s faith formation.
-He is the author of the Church Militant Field Manual and RomanCatholicMan.com, which are both dedicated to helping Catholics understand and train for their role in the mission of combating evil and rescuing the souls of our loved ones who have lost the precious gift of faith.
+He is the author of the Church Militant Field Manual and RomanCatholicMan.com, the spiritual head of the United States Grace Force and co-host of the United States Grace Force Podcast, which are dedicated to helping Catholics understand and train for their role in the mission of combating evil and rescuing the souls of our loved ones who have lost the precious gift of faith.

 Monsignor Charles Pope